-Launch of The STEM Center of Excellence--In collaboration with Schools of Engineering and Science and Mathematics, the School of Education has created The Citadel STEM Center of Excellence.
+Continued Expansion of The STEM Center of Excellence--In collaboration with Schools of Engineering and Science and Mathematics, the School of Education has created The Citadel STEM Center of Excellence.
 Consistent with a strategic initiative of The Citadel Blueprint, the goal of the STEM Center is to "provide outreach to the region and server as a resource in its economic development."

 Implementation of a new Information Management System - Banner--The Citadel campus community has been hard at work this year installing and implementing Banner, the Sunguard Enterprise Information System for higher education, which moves the community toward a unified digital campus.
-This year, the campus implemented the modules for Finance, Admissions, Student, Human Resources and Financial Aid.
+This year, the campus continued to refine the implementation of the modules for Finance, Admissions, Student, Human Resources and Financial Aid.
 Other powerful new tools introduced include an Operational Data Store (ODS) that will integrate data from multiple sources to make analysis and reporting easier, and an Enterprise Data Warehouse (EDW) to safeguard historical data.

-Implementation of E-Leadership Portfolios- Developed during the 2009-2010 academic year, The new cadet E-Leadership Portfolio provides an electronic profile documenting and assessing students' leadership development growth over time.
+Implementation of E-Leadership Portfolios- All freshmen cadets completed The Citadel's new E-Leadership Portfolio provides an electronic profile documenting and assessing students' leadership development growth over time.
 This four-year initiative, starting in the freshman year, documents leadership outcomes through four pillars: academic, military, physical, and moral and ethical effectiveness.
 The portfolio includes a strong career development focus and all students will graduate with a complete E-Leadership Portfolio to share with potential employers and graduate schools.